Maternal and Newborn Health is a program designed to influence the government to

 - 30 health posts spread across 9 wards of the city for strengthening the maternal

-and neonatal outreach services.
+and newborn outreach services.

-- 24 maternity homes, 9 peripheral hospitals and 3 tertiary hospitals .are involved
+- 24 maternity homes, 9 peripheral hospitals and 3 tertiary hospitals are involved

 in the city level referral network for maternity services